Outline of the two regions of the brain involved in reading

 [ at ] for the written word < cat >

 This phonological unit is the basis for relating words to each other in songs or nursery rhymes for children, and poetry.
+It starts to present the notion that words that sound alike are likely to look alike.

 Hence, nursery rhymes are an excellent way to sensitise children to the similarity between phonological rimes across different words.

-For example, [ sat ], [ bat ] and [ pat ] rhyme because they have the same phonological rime.
+For example, [sat ], [bat] and [pat] rhyme because they have the same phonological rime.

 These are the smallest phonological units underpinning speech sounds which can alter the meaning of a word in a language.
-For example, in English the words [ kat ] and [ bat ] differ because they have different initial phonemes (respectively [ k ] and [ b ] ).
+For example, in English the words [kat] and [bat] differ because they have different initial phonemes (respectively [k] and [b] ).

-So in our example, the three phonemes which make < cat > are [ k ], [ a ] and [ t ]
+So in our example, the three phonemes which make <cat> are [k], [a] and [t]

 – do not take into account the infinite variability of pronunciations that are not relevant for identification